kingcos/WWDCHelper/README.md

 > wwdchelper -h
 Usage: WWDCHelper [options]
   -y, --year:
       Setup the year of WWDC.
-Only support 2017 now.
+Only support `17` or `2017` now.
 Default is WWDC 2017.
   -s, --sessions:
       Setup session numbers in WWDC.
+Default is all.
   -l, --language:
-      Setup the language of subtitle.
-Only support Chinese or English now.
-Default is Chinese.
+      Setup language of subtitle.
+Only support `chs` or `eng` now.
+Default is Simplified Chinese.
   --sd:
-      Setup default subtitle filename of SD video.
-  --hd:
-      Setup default subtitle filename of HD video.
+      Add sd tag for subtitle filename.
+Default is for hd.
   -p, --path:
-      Setup where download the subtitle to.
-Default is the Download folder.
+      Setup download path of subtitles.
+Default is current folder.
   -h, --help:
-      Print this help info.
+      Print the help info.
   -v, --version:
-      Print version info.
+      Print the version info.
 ```

 ### Demo